sky-uk/ruby-bootcamp/readme.md

 Welcome to the Ruby Bootcamp!

-Start with the [Course Dashboard](http://prezi.com/adnfktg98mli/?utm_campaign=share&utm_medium=copy&rc=ex0share).
+## Getting Started

+The course revolves around the [course dashboard](http://prezi.com/adnfktg98mli/?utm_campaign=share&utm_medium=copy&rc=ex0share) presentation.
 This is an interactive presentation that contains the material you will be learning, the exercises to help cement that learning and the suggested flow to go through.

-Work through this presentation methodically and when you get to the end you're done :)
+This repository contains exercises to compliment the presentation flow, which you can work through at your own pace.
+Once you've completed the presentation and these exercises, you're done!

 ## Materials